Jeydin21/Munchyroll/README.md

 ## Local Development
 > [!CAUTION]
-> If you want to self host this app, please note that it's only allowed for personal use; **Commercial use is not recommended**
+> If you want to self host this app, please note that it's only allowed for personal use
+> **Commercial use is not recommended**

 #### 1. Environment Variable file setup
 1. Copy all the contents of `.env.example` into a new file called `.env`